310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 The higher the risk, the more it fires me up!
 We only get stronger the greater adversaries we face!

-No matter how hard life forces us into a corner, we’ll always turn the tables!
+No matter how hard life forces us into a corner, we’ll always turn the tables in our favor!
 With a huge explosion!
 And a grand victory!
 That’s what being a hero is all about!
 {% endbubble %}

 {% bubble Jun v3 %}